ninefu/Basic_Legal_Citation/README.txt

 PROJECT BASIC LEGAL CITATION

-This project revamped the website of Introduction to Basic Legal Citation (https://www.law.cornell.edu/citation/) into a more modern and interactive one based on AngularJS.
-In addition, the workflow of maintaining the website and another three e-book formats has been reduced by 75% by developing a customized format converter.
+This is a project developed in the course CS 5150 Software Engineering.
+The team revamped the website of Introduction to Basic Legal Citation (https://www.law.cornell.edu/citation/) into a more modern and interactive one based on AngularJS.
+In addition, the workflow of maintaining the website and another three e-book formats has been reduced by 75% by developing a customized format converter from HTML5 to PDF, mobi, and ePub.

 DEPLOYEMENT INSTRUCTIONS FOR BASIC LEGAL CITATION